-A comprehensive Final Exam contributes 20 % to the final grade.
+A comprehensive Final Exam contributes 25 % to the final grade.
 Tests and exams cannot be made up unless arrangements are made in advance.
+If you miss an exam due to an unexcused absence it will negatively affect your final grade.

 There are no provisions for extra credit work to improve your grade.
 No extra credit assignments will substitute for missed exams, or any other graded assignment.
 Quizzes, tests and exams are closed book, closed notes.
+The use of a 4x6 note card is recommended.